What Chartered Legal Executive Lawyers Do

 Under the 2007 Act, Chartered Legal Executives are able to

-become partners or managers in Legal Disciplinary Practices (firms
+become partners or managers in legal practices and in

-Alternative Business Structures (firms with external ownership and
+Alternative Business Structures (firms with external and non legal ownership and

 Chartered Legal Executives are eligible to apply for many